JavaFXpert/quantum-music-playground/README.md

 Here is a [Quantum Music Playground presentation video](https://youtu.be/E3CMhdUY1hE) given at IBM Quantum Educators Summit on 4-Aug-2021.

+Quantum Music Playground has rudimentary support for using an Ableton Push to manipulate quantum circuits and other musical functioality.
+Here a [brief video by Brian Ingmanson that contains excerpts of how it may be used](https://youtu.be/mfNVDmtKYD0).

 Here is a short [video of expressing a portion of Canon in D](https://youtu.be/Vpp364Sgivk) with Quantum Music Playground.